srinivasharsha/single-page-with-carousel/README.md

-# single-page-with-carousel
+# Single Webpage with Carousel
-Single webpage with carousel template
+This is a Single Webpage with Carousel template.